namhyung/uftrace/doc/ftrace-report.md

 :   Do not use pager

 -s *KEYS*[,*KEYS*,...], \--sort=*KEYS*[,*KEYS*,...]
 :   Sort functions by given KEYS.
 Multiple KEYS can be given, separated by comma (,).
-Possible keys are 'total' (time), 'self' (time), 'call'.
+Possible keys are 'total' (time), 'self' (time), 'call', 'avg', 'min', 'max'.
+Note that first 3 keys should be used when neither of '--avg-total' nor '--avg-self' is used.
+Likewise, the last 3 keys should be used when either of those option is used.

 \--avg-total
 :   Show average, min, max of each functions total time.